Coleman Legal LLP Logo

 How much compensation you receive for a brain injury claim is dictated by two legally binding documents known as:

-The Book of Quantum sets out general guidelines as to the amounts that may be awarded or assessed in Personal Injury Claims.
-The guidelines are divided into sections depending on what category of injury was suffered, e.g., head injuries, neck injuries, back injuries and spinal fractures, upper limb injuries, lower limb injuries, and body and internal organs.
-The Book of Quantum sets out 4 steps to assess what compensation is appropriate for the suffered injury.
+The “Book of Quantum” and the recently published Personal Injuries Guidelines by the Judicial Council of Ireland.
+The Book of Quantum dictates how much compensation you are owed if your Authorisation was received from PIAB before the 21st of April 2021.
+In all other cases, compensation for general damages is assessed with the Judicial Council’s Personal Injuries Guidelines.
+The Book of Quantum sets general guidelines for the amounts that may be awarded or assessed in Personal Injury Claims.
+The guidelines are divided into sections depending on the injury category, e.g., head injuries, neck injuries, back injuries and spinal fractures, upper limb injuries, lower limb injuries, and body and internal organs.
+The Book of Quantum identifies four steps to assess appropriate compensation for the suffered injury.
 These steps are as follows:

-The Personal Injuries Guidelines were adopted by The Judicial Council on the 6th of March 2021.
-Similar to the Book of Quantum, this legal document sets out guidelines for assessing compensation in respect of general damages.
+The Judicial Council adopted the Personal Injuries Guidelines on the 6th of March 2021.
+Similar to the Book of Quantum, this legal document sets out guidelines for assessing compensation regarding general damages.
 The general principles for this assessment centre on three criteria:

 One of the most substantial differences brought about by this update is that the average level of damages awarded has been reduced.
-The new guidelines have, however, provided more detail and more explanation for claimants, which is overall a welcomed change to the process of making a personal injury claim.
+However, the new guidelines have provided more details and explanations for claimants, which is a welcomed change to the process of making a personal injury claim.

 Statute of Limitations

 You have two years from the date of the accident within which to issue proceedings for a brain injury claim.
-If you are under 18, a separate set of rules apply, and we would recommend you contact our solicitors to discuss these.
+If you are under 18, a separate set of rules apply, and we would recommend you contact our solicitors to talk about these.
 To learn more about the statute of limitation for a brain injury claim, click here.

 Support groups